csoulain/hybridPorousFoam/README.rst

 .. code-block:: bash

-  source /opt/openfoam7x/etc/bashrc
+  source /opt/openfoam8/etc/bashrc

-Then, in the "hybridPorousInterFoam" directory, run:
+Then, in the "hybridPorousFoam" directory, run:

 .. code-block:: bash